 At just 14 years of age, Tom Daley went to the 2008 Beijing Olympics as the second youngest male British Olympian ever.
 In 2021, at the 2020 Tokyo Olympics he took gold for the men's synchronised 10-metre platform event.

 Tom began diving age 7 at his local diving club in Plymouth.
-With incredible raw talent and a strong competitive instinct, Tom has been setting records ever since.
+With incredible raw talent and a strong competitive instinct, he has been setting records ever since.
 He won his first competition in June 2004 at the Nationals, where he became the youngest ever under 18 champion.
 Tom's first taste of the Olympic experience was being part of Team GB's successful group of 106 young athletes who claimed 48 medals against elite world class opponents at the Australian Youth Olympic Festival in January 2007.

 Tom's progression in 2008 was phenomenal.
 In February at the FINA World Cup in Beijing's ‘Water Cube' arena, he had a chance to qualify for the Beijing Olympic Games.
 Tom finished seventh in the Men's Individual 10m Platform event.
 This top eight finish meant that he had booked his place on the GB Olympic team.